codepilotsf/ezpz-ui/src/routes/alert/+page.md

 ### No Icon

-Icons can be disabled by setting the `icon` prop to "false" or a falsey Boolean value.
+Icons can be disabled by setting the `icon` prop to "false" or any falsey value.

 ```svelte
 <Alert scheme="info" icon="false">